mattkleiny/calculation-engine/README.md

 # Calculation Engine

-A simple graph-based calculation engine with a fluent syntax that can compiled down into a C# delegate.
+A simple graph-based calculation engine with a simple fluent syntax and extensibility for new operators.

-This is an attempt to help move from an imperative calculation engine to a more flexible and declarative one, with support for evaluation, compilation and explanation at runtime.
+This is an attempt to help move from an imperative calculation engine to a more flexible and declarative one, with support for evaluation and explanation at runtime.

 ## How it works: